Chocolate Pumpkin Tart with Gingersnap Crust

 - ¼ teaspoon ground ginger

 - ¼ teaspoon ground cloves

 - 1 ¼ cups heavy whipping cream (300 ml)

 - 4 ounce bittersweet or dark chocolate , chopped or use chips (113 grams)

 - 5 tablespoons unsalted butter , cubed (71 grams)

 - 1 tablespoon light corn syrup

 - In a food processor, pulse the gingersnaps until crushed.
-Add the melted butter and sugar and pulse until combined.
+Add the melted butter and pulse until combined.
 Alternately, crush the gingersnaps with your preferred method and combine with butter and sugar in a bowl.
-Press into a buttered tart or pie pan.
-Place on prepared sheet pan.
+Press into a tart pan with removeable bottom, or pie pan.

 - Pour filling into the prepared crust.
-Bake until edges are set and a knife inserted into the center comes out clean, 45-55 minutes.
+Bake until edges are set and center very lightly jiggles when gently shaken, 45-55 minutes.
+A knife inserted into the center should come out clean.
 If crust browns too quickly while baking, cover with foil.
 Let tart cool completely.